awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 For self\-managed Oracle databases, AWS DMS supports all Oracle database editions for versions 10\.2 and later \(for versions 10\.x\), 11g and up to 12\.2, 18c, and 19c\.
 For Amazon RDS for Oracle databases that AWS manages, AWS DMS supports all Oracle database editions for versions 11g \(versions 11\.2\.0\.4 and later\) and up to 12\.2, 18c, and 19c\.

 You can use Secure Sockets Layer \(SSL\) to encrypt connections between your Oracle endpoint and your replication instance\.
-For more information on using SSL with an Oracle endpoint, see [Using SSL with AWS Database Migration Service](CHAP_Security.md#CHAP_Security.SSL)\.
+For more information on using SSL with an Oracle endpoint, see [SSL support for an Oracle endpoint](#CHAP_Security.SSL.Oracle)\.
 AWS DMS also supports the use of Oracle transparent data encryption \(TDE\) to encrypt data at rest in the source database\.
 For more information on using Oracle TDE with an Oracle source endpoint, see [Supported encryption methods for using Oracle as a source for AWS DMS](#CHAP_Source.Oracle.Encryption)\.

 Follow these steps to configure an Oracle database as an AWS DMS source endpoint: